Page Contributor(s): John Summerson, The Complete Guide to Climbing (By Bike), 2nd Edition; Dan Razum, Campbell, CA, USA

-Rt 44 has rolling terrain for about 1/2 mile after it's intersection with Rt 554.
+Route 44 has rolling terrain for about a half-mile after its intersection with Route 554.
 The climb starts just past

 a large barn, where the road dips to the bottom of a small gully.
 You pass some houses and then enter the forest